-What on earth is diatomaceous earth?
-Well, it is a natural product formed by the fossilized remains of diatoms (tiny aquatic organisms, or the oceanic algae).
-Usually available in the form of a white powder, diatomaceous earth is used in most products around us.
-And it has benefits too.
+What on earth is diatomaceous earth (DE)?
+Well, it’s a natural product formed by the fossilized remains of diatoms, which are tiny aquatic organisms, or the oceanic algae.
+Usually available in the form of a white powder, diatomaceous earth is used in most products around us and holds many benefits.
 Scroll down to find out what they are.

 Table Of Contents

 - What Is Diatomaceous Earth?
 How Does It Work?